 Rhubarb gin is shaping up to be the spring's trendiest tipple—and it's simpler than you think to make it yourself.

-Spring is drawing closer—and one of the tell-tale signs of the impending seasonal change is the rubied stalks of rhubarb that are starting to emerge from the earth.
+Spring is drawing closer—and one of the tell-tale signs of the impending seasonal change is the pink, rubied stalks of rhubarb that are starting to emerge from the earth.
 Certainly, rhubarb and custard is a good way to make use of the spring bounty, but this year, we’d recommend giving homemade rhubarb gin a try.

-If it sounds intimidating, never fear: making rhubarb gin is even simpler than making your own sloe gin.
+If it sounds intimidating, never fear: making a beautifully pink rhubarb gin is even simpler than making your own sloe gin.
 Begin with a fruit (well, technically rhubarb is a vegetable, but we’ll leave that caveat aside) that’s too sour or astringent to enjoy on its own, but which adds beautiful hue and flavour to a spirit.
 Add strawberries and extra sweetness to the mix—or roast with vanilla beans—and you’ve got the perfect tipple to celebrate with all season long.

 Note that, while some recipes might counsel you to use the cheapest gin you can find, beginning with a spirit of poor quality means your rhubarb-infused gin will be of poor quality, too.
 We find our London Dry Gin’s juniper-rich flavour profile adds just the right backbone to this infusion.